rorico/Side-Projects/README.md

 Double Series (rules:http://www.pagat.com/misc/jack.html)
 I created a simulation of the game that follows all the rules.
 I also created multiple AIs that incorporate different strategies.
 You can play these AIs or have them face each other.

+Chrome Tools
+A google extension that helps me manage my time and schedule.

+URA (Undergraduate Research Apprenticeship)
+Making an optical spectrometer.
+Contains matlab code for GUI and calculation for the camera data after light gets filtered by lenses.